MazharUmutYilmaz/Desktop-Language-Learning-Application/README.md

-# Desktop-Language-Learning-Software
+# Desktop-Language-Learning-Application
-Desktop Language Learning Software has been developed for learning specific number of foreign language words(e.g.10000).
+Desktop Language Learning Application has been developed for learning specific number of foreign language words(e.g.10000).

 Instruction for Use:
 1. User is asked how many words he/she wants to enter.